Mafiosi/Semb/README.md

-# Implementation of a Vending Machine with Voice Recognition
+# Vending Machine with Voice Recognition

 Development of a basic Vending Machine using a Raspberry Pi 3 as a controller unit.